(i)In ABC,

 Then, we have

-Given: ABC DEF,
+Given: ABC

 We know that the ratio of the area of two similar triangles is equal to the ratio of the squares of their corresponding sides.